sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Aftermath/3 - Sans, Frisk and Toriel.md

 Frisk nodded, turning to face him.
 Their cheeks were still wet.
 "I-I just wanted to prove myself to him.
 I didn't... didn't mean to..."
 A fresh sob wracked through their body, and they buried their face back into Toriel's robe.

-This, along with the revelation of Chara, lined everything up for Sans.
+This, along with the revelation of Chara, made things make sense for Sans.
 He had met a kid who was struggling over the sudden death of a monster by their hand, whom had grown to enjoy his and Paps' company, and had been traumatised further by his brother's want to prove himself to the Royal Guard by capturing the human... allowing Chara into their body...

 "...you... knew about asgore back then, didn't you kid? that whole thing?"